derek2403/memest-cutest-platform/README.md

 ---

 **Endless Possibilities**
 Our proof of concept currently includes MetaMask, 1inch, Polygon, Celo, Gmail, and Google Sheets—but any additional plugins can be added to expand the platform’s capabilities.
-Think of **Memest Cutest Project** as an “agent kit” with building blocks anyone can contribute to.
+Think of **Memest Cutest Platform** as an “agent kit” with building blocks anyone can contribute to.
 Best of all, it can be **self-hosted**, giving you full control and privacy over your cross-service automations.
 Whether it’s purely Web2 integrations (like email and spreadsheets) or advanced cross-chain workflows, **MCP** supports it all as more services are added.